 A dynamic and ambitious policy

 Progress in the transport sector clearly involves building better and greener infrastructure, which will boost economic growth and enhance trade.
 But it also means cutting CO2 emissions and energy consumption, and tackling congestion and lack of access which can isolate individuals – especially elderly or disabled people – in their homes.
-Thanks to the expertise of our members in the TEN Section (Transport, Energy, Infrastructure and Information Society), the EESC examines and assesses EU transport policies from the point of view of the needs and interests of all segments of European civil society.
+The transport sector should also stay smart and competitive as part of a socially fair transition towards clean energy and digitalisation.
+The EESC examines and assesses EU transport policies from the point of view of the needs and interests of all segments and concerns of European civil society.

 Involving civil society actors

-It is recognised that achieving the EU's ambitions in the field of transport require stronger and more inclusive involvement of the civil society in both policy making and policy‑implementation.
-The Section has set up a permanent study group to promote a high level of civil society participation and involvement on transport related decision-making processes.
+It is recognised that achieving the EU's ambitions in the field of transport requires stronger and more inclusive involvement of civil society in both policy making and policy implementation.
+The TEN Section has set up a permanent study group to promote a high level of civil society participation and involvement on transport related decision-making processes.